udippant/base-drafts/draft-ietf-quic-transport.md

 # Connections {#connections}

-A QUIC connection is a single conversation between two QUIC endpoints.
-QUIC's connection establishment combines version negotiation with the cryptographic and transport handshakes to reduce connection establishment latency, as described in {{handshake}}.
+A QWIK connection is a single conversation between two QWIK endpoints.
+QWIK's connection establishment combines version negotiation with the cryptographic and transport handshakes to reduce connection establishment latency, as described in {{handshake}}.
 Once established, a connection may migrate to a